 Motorola’s Moto G smartphone may have a low, low price, but there’s nothing cheap or nasty about this device.

-Put simply, you won’t find a better phone at anything like its $300 asking price.
-In fact, it’s nicer than many devices selling for twice as much.
+You won’t find a better phone at anything like its $300 asking price.
+It’s nicer than devices selling for twice as much.

 My work means I spend a lot of time with flagship smartphones.
 Usually reviewing cheaper models is a jarring experience, I never felt that with the Motorola Moto G.